CodeBerrySchool/wct-6-multipage/styleguide.md

 - div card: h3 h4 (csak előrébb), ul, li, button, span
 - bodyra kerüljön a font-family
 - link together pages in navs
+- buttons need a hove and a click state
+- the placeholder text is badly positioned. how to add padding-left?
+- link in mailchimp somehow?
+- is it okay to have a fixed width / height for buttons?